tnnandi/agentic_lab/README.md

 Example: python main.py --topic="Obtaining cancer survival outcome from bulk RNASeq and histology embeddings"
 ```

+Sample output files (research reports, code, etc.) can be downloaded from [this link](https://drive.google.com/drive/folders/1POuQGOqttcD7fNEBJzYD8ga45cWX4x-z?usp=sharing).

 #### Note:
-Now using deepseek reasoning models hosted on Sophia/Polaris using Ollama (Q4_K_M quantized versions).
+Now using deepseek and Qwen reasoning models hosted on Sophia/Polaris using Ollama (Q4_K_M quantized versions).
 Will move to the ALCF inference endpoints when they make deepseek-r1 available.
 <!-- The 70b model works fine, but the 671b model throws error related to the number of experts being used is more than that allowed by the ollama llama.cpp installation -->

 ---